thomaszhao/radar-js-api/README.md

 ```

 The bootstrap snippet should very rarely change, so for best performance you can
-safely specify headers allowing it to be cached indefinitely by the browser and
+safely specify headers allowing it to be cached indefinitely by browser and
 intermediate caches (two weeks is a suggested minimum timeframe).
 We include a
 version number in the filename to help manage any changes that may come about in
 the future.